 To ensure a fair practice model, at the very least, it is essential to acquire documented and explicit consent, which is granted by fully aware users, as well as, if possible, reward proxy network participants.

 These essential elements of legitimate proxy infrastructure are adopted across the industry in varying degrees.
 Unfortunately, some business models support procedures which leave people completely oblivious to the fact that their device is an active proxy (exit node) utilized by third parties.
 Their lack of consent, and what’s worse, basic awareness that their internet traffic is used for unknown reasons by unknown entities is concerning.

 To orient the public better in the sphere of residential proxy acquisition practices, we have established a scale mapping out the most common cases.
 For instance, tier A+ and tier A models rely on cooperation with people by ensuring their explicit consent to share their device resources through a downloadable app.
 For more information on highest tier proxies click here .

 The grey area begins when companies hide the true intent of such apps by miswording, overcomplicating or omitting consent forms altogether.

 In addition to the above mentioned-methods of building a residential proxy infrastructure, there is also an alternative option:

-What sets Oxylabs apart in the market is that the majority of our proxy network is composed of Tier A+ model proxies.
-The remaining portion is sourced through the Tier A model and ISP providers, which is a clear display of Oxylabs dedication to operate as a transparent and ethical service.
-Indeed, the ethical course, which the company is consciously choosing to adopt is one of the key reasons behind Oxylabs success as a market leader.
+What sets Oxylabs apart in the market is that the majority of our proxy network is composed of tier A+ model proxies with the remaining portion is sourced through the tier A model and ISP providers.
+In fact, Oxylabs dedication to operate as a transparent and ethical service is one of the key reasons behind our success as a market leader.